-Port Arthur homeowner shoots, kills 1 of 3 robbers holding his family at gunpoint, police say - Port Arthur News
+UPDATED: Port Arthur homeowner shoots, kills 1 of 3 robbers holding his family at gunpoint, police say - Port Arthur News

-Port Arthur homeowner shoots, kills 1 of 3 robbers holding his family at gunpoint, police say

-A Port Arthur homeowner shot and killed a gunman who was holding his family at gunpoint during a violent home invasion Sunday night, police said.
+Police said a Port Arthur homeowner shot and killed Ellies, who was holding his family at gunpoint during a violent home invasion Sunday night.

 As of early Monday, the Port Arthur Police Department announced two assailants are on the loose.
+Descriptions for those suspects have not been released.

 Meaux said the gunmen held the family at gunpoint while demanding property.

-Note: UPDATED: Port Arthur homeowner shoots, kills 1 of 3 robbers holding his family at gunpoint, police say